 What is a deposition?

 A deposition is your testimony under oath.
 You will be asked questions by the opposing attorney, and the questions and your answers will be recorded by an official court reporter.
-There is little difference between testimony at a deposition and testimony in the courtroom except there is no judge presiding.
-Rulings over inadmissible matters will be made by the judge at the time of the trial, not on the taking of the deposition.
+The only difference in a deposition is there is no judge presiding.
+Your attorney has the right to ask questions of you during the deposition to get clarification on a confusing question.

-Purpose of A Deposition.
+Purpose of A Deposition